Jujutsu is in Kajukenbo

 Somewhere, sometime, someone came up with the statistic that 97% of all fights will end up on the ground.
 No one knows where this statistic came from, and it’s very doubtful that any studies have ever been conducted that can authenticate this claim.
 None the less the truth of the matter is that some or perhaps even the majority of fights will eventually end up on the ground.

 Should you prepare yourself for this eventually?
-If your into sports karate you will never need grappling skills, but if your interested in self-defense you better know what to do if somebody tackles you before you can punch or kick them.
+If you are into sports karate you will never need grappling skills, but if you’re interested in self-defense you better know what to do if somebody tackles you before you can punch or kick them.

 There are all kinds of grappling systems such as judo, jujitsu, aikido, chin-na, and wrestling.
 Jujitsu is quite possibly the most versatile of these systems because it includes techniques similar to those contained in all of the popular grappling systems.
 Jujitsu contains the joint locks found in aikido and chin-na, and the throws and ground fighting techniques found in judo and wrestling.
 It also contains a myriad of strikes, kicks, and chokes.